 • A switch will never generate a topology change notification for an interface that has portfast enabled.

-It’s a good idea to enable portfast on interfaces that are connected to hosts because these interfaces are likely to go up and down all the time.
+It’s a good idea to enable portfast on interfaces connected to hosts because these interfaces are likely to go up and down all the time.
 Don’t enable portfast on an interface to another hub or switch.

 I have two switches and one host connected to SW1.
 The only reason I have two switches is so SW1 has another switch that it can send topology notification changes to.
 Let’s look at the without portfast scenario first…